hayde0264/CS-Degree/SQL/Answers/whatIsTheDeleteStatementDo.md

-# What does the delete statement do?
+# What is the delete statement?

 The delete statement **deletes one or more rows from a table**.